 - Sexual Aggression – Also known as Mating Aggression.
 When a dog wants to mount or have sex with a bitch he may get aggressive.
 Also, a female in heat will send chemicals for miles that she is ready to reproduce and all dogs within her olfactory radius will pick up on her mating status.
 Male dogs may also become aggressive with each other to compete to mate with a bitch.

 How To Tell If A Dog Is Aggressive?

 Since I have worked with hundreds of aggressive dogs, I am often asked, “Do I have an aggressive dog?” and “What are signs that a dog is aggressive?”

 I teach clients how to read a dog’s body language and emotion.
 If we can’t read a dog’s body language very well, we can’t receive vital information a canine is communicating to us.
 In particular, analyzing a dog’s anxiety and fear levels can serve as a preventative warning system for a person to take action to prevent a dog from becoming aggressive.

 Important caveat – Dogs often display these warning behaviors prior to a bite.
 However, dogs don’t always show a nice linear progression up the ladder of aggression but jump directly to a dog bite.
 These dogs have a very low threshold for reactivity and low resiliency to fear aversion and novelty.
-This type of maladaptive dog may show very few signs of fear before they bite someone and are prime candidates for psychopharmaceuticals.
+This type of maladaptive dog may show very few signs of fear before upregulate and bite someone and are prime candidates for psychopharmaceuticals.

 Most dog aggression stems from fear and anxiety, not dominance.
 Just like aggression, dominance in dogs is not a personality trait inside a dog.
 Dominance is defined as priority access to preferred resources established by force.
 It is a relationship between individuals that requires aggression and submission.